jahaltom/Quantum-Computing/README.md

 You are literally pulling entropy from the quantum vacuum — the truest source of randomness we know.

 ---
+## Quantum circuit for generating a 16-bit quantum random number seed
 ```
          ┌───┐ ░ ┌─┐
     q_0: ┤ H ├─░─┤M├─────────────────────────────────────────────